fbpx

 From actual royalty to performing royalty, in more recent years we’ve had acts such as Grace Petrie, Joe Lycett and Easy Life, as well as numerous Taskmaster alumni including Guz Khan, Bob Mortimer and Lou Sanders.

 As the home of comedy, the Leicester Comedy Festival has been running for an amazing 30+ years and we’re the only venue in the city who has been part of the festival every year since it began.
-We host the prestigious annual Leicester Mercury Comedian Of The Year Competition and are the proud keeps of the winners board which features most the biggest and brightest comedy stars on the country’s circuit!
+We host the prestigious annual Leicester Mercury Comedian Of The Year Competition and are the proud keepers of the winners board which features most of the biggest and brightest comedy stars on the country’s circuit!

-We have also been the proud recipients of the Leicester Comedy Festival Award for Best Large Venue for three consecutive years in 2022, 2023 and 2024 and the Lifetime Contribution award.
+We have also been the recipients of the Leicester Comedy Festival Award for Best Large Venue for three consecutive years in 2022, 2023 and 2024 and the Lifetime Contribution award.

 Leicester singer/songwriter Grace Petrie with Ben Moss for the Good Friday Fundraiser 2020